How to get an Afghanistan Visa

 Visiting the consulate is actually a straightforward and typically quick experience.
 I walked out with my Afghanistan visa in about 30 minutes, start to finish.

 Step 1: You’ll first be brought back by the woman who will issue your visa.
 She will ask where and what you’re planning to do in Afghanistan.
-Then, likely, she will ask if you’re really sure you want to go because it’s such an expensive visa and that Afghanistan of course can be very dangerous.
+Then, likely, she will ask if you’re really sure you want to go because it’s such an expensive visa and that Afghanistan, of course, can be very dangerous (in certain areas).

 Step 5: Chit chat with the consulate lady.
 She’s actually really nice and speaks very good English in addition to her Russian and Tajik/Dari.
-Or stare at the wall in silence, weirdo.
+Or stare at the wall in silence, whatever.

 Step 7: you’re now free to visit Afghanistan!

 Looking for more info about the Ishkashim Border Crossing Between Tajikistan & Afghanistan?
 Click here

 The Khorog Consulate usually issues 30 days single entry visas that are valid beginning the day they issue it to you.
 You can then enter Afghanistan at any time in the next 30 days.
 Even if you enter 29 days later you are still clear to stay 30 days.

 When I exited Ishkashim on the Tajik side I was hassled about a missing stamp on my Tajik e-visa that should have been placed there when I entered the country.

 The two guards working insisted that I should have had a stamp on my visa paper when I entered the country.
 I explained that I flew into Khujand and did not receive a stamp.

 I expected to be asked for a bribe at this point.
 They kept insisting that the visa needed to have had a stamp on it.
 I pointed out the stamp from Khujand in my passport showing my entrance date to Tajikistan and pulled out my airline ticket from the Moscow-Khujand flight.